Classic Reel: 'Poetic Justice'

 Trivia

--The poetry Justice recites via voice overs and reads out loud are by late American poet, Dr Maya Angelou, who also played Justice's aunt in the film.
+-The poetry Justice recites via voice-overs and reads out loud is by late American poet, Dr Maya Angelou, who also played Justice's aunt in the film.

-- Janet Jackson's then husband, RenĂ© Elizondo Jr. appeared in the film.
-He directed the music video of Janet's song, Again
+- Janet Jackson's then-husband, RenĂ© Elizondo Jr., appeared in the film.
+He directed the music video for Janet's song, Again

 -Tupac Shakur was nominated for Outstanding Actor in a Motion Picture at the NAACP Image Awards.